mathkimchi/singularity/DEVLOG.md

 Today might be my day, multi process worked smoothly as well.
 I will commit then move it to the actual libraries.

+...

+The little warnings were driving me crazy, so I got rid of them.